RuhAm/AlphaDAWG/README.md

 ## CSV to curvelet transformation Script

 Now we have to perform curvelet transformation for our empirical samples.
-We have to follow the same steps as we outlined in the **Curvelet transformation** section for  opening matlab in the terminal.
-Also, we need to set the working directory of Matlab to `./fdct_wrapping_matlab` by typing
+We have to follow the same steps as we outlined in the **Curvelet transformation** section for  opening MATLAB in the terminal.
+Also, we need to set the working directory of MATLAB to `./fdct_wrapping_matlab` by typing

         cd ./fdct_wrapping_matlab

 Now the following command will perform the curvelet transform on the empirical samples stored in the `./Data/VCF` folder.

-        EMP_Transform_Curvelet(<number of samples>))
+        EMP_Transform_Curvelet(<number of samples>)

 Example,